getopt/EXPRESSION_BY_FEATURE/doc/summarize_features.md

 they are not associated with any gene specific information and instead are labelled simply `intergenic`.

-Two input tables have to supplied to **summarize_features.py**: one is for reads aligned to forward (or plus) genomic strand, and another table is for reads aligned to the reverse (or minus) strand.
-It is required for the two tables be of the same length and to list genomic regions in the same order.
+Two input tables have to be supplied to **summarize_features.py**: one is for reads aligned to forward (or plus) genomic strand, and another table is for reads aligned to the reverse (or minus) strand.
+Currently it is required for the two tables to be of the same length and to list genomic regions in the same order.

 ##### -n or --mappedReads "number" *or* "path/to/bowtie1 log file"

 It is required to supply the number of mapped reads in order to compute RPKM.
 Reads can be supplied on the command line by giving the actual number (e.g.
 '10000000') or by supplying a path to bowtie1 log file (i.e. file with standard error output of bowtie1).
-These log files are of standard format, and **summarize_features.py** parse out the number of mapped reads from it.
+Such files contain the number of maped reads and **summarize_features.py** parses it out.

 ##### --tableType 'gene' or 'partition'